Should I attend the inspection?

 Don’t be afraid to ask the inspector you are considering to explain to you his/her background experience that led them to a home inspection career.
 The most qualified home inspectors have spent years servicing, remodeling, or building homes as contractors, carpenters or service technicians.
 Professionals with this experience can have the best knowledge of the workmanship that went in to constructing the home and how individual components affect the performance of the entire system of the home during its lifespan.
 You want the knowledge and experience of a construction professional who knows the interior as well as exterior stresses that a home undergoes and how a remodel might alter the performance of the structure as a system.

-The buying and selling of real estate can be an overwhelming emotional experience as it is often the biggest financial investment most individuals will ever make.
-Even the most experienced business professionals have overlooked important construction defects or have failed to ask the most important questions when making a personal real estate purchase because of the emotional euphoria of finding the “home of your dreams” or the offer of a great deal if purchased “as is.”
+The buying and selling property be an overwhelming emotional experience as it is often the biggest financial investment most individuals will ever make.
+Even the most experienced business professionals have overlooked important construction defects or have failed to ask the most important questions when making a personal real estate purchase.
+This commonly happens because of the emotional euphoria of finding the “home of your dreams” or the offer of a great deal if purchased “as is.”
 It is important to add a member to your team that can help keep you grounded with the objective facts of the property during this important process.
 Whether you are purchasing or selling real estate it is important to remove obstacles and unknowns while approaching the negotiation table.

-You want an inspector that is a member of an Accredited Association and participates in Ongoing Education.
+You want a home inspector that is a member of an Accredited Association and participates in Ongoing Education.

 Why hire an InterNACHI certified inspector?